AdobeDocs/pass.en/help/authentication/tve-dashboard-channels.md

 ### Integrations {#integrations}

 This tab displays a list of available integrations of current selected channel with MVPDs, including the status of each integration, whether it's enabled or not.
-Select a specific entry from this list to directly access integration properties page located under the **Integrations** tab in the left panel.
+Select a specific entry from this list to directly access integration properties located under the **Integrations** tab in the left panel.
 To know more, view [Integrations](/help/authentication/tve-dashboard-integrations.md).

 ### Certificates {#certificates}